tedsluis/ansible-dump1090/README.md

 orangepi-6                   : ok=30   changed=13   unreachable=0    failed=0
 orangepi-7                   : ok=30   changed=13   unreachable=0    failed=0
 ````
-In the PLAY RECAP above here you can see how many task were executed and how many actual change something on each individual host.
+In the PLAY RECAP above here you can see how many tasks were executed and how many actual changed something on each individual host.

 #### Specify passwords